 02.12 Periodic Maintenance of Packagings.
 For reusable NRC-certified, DOT specification, or DOT revalidated foreign-made packagings, examine the licensee’s procedures and records for shipments, to verify that, before reuse, all

 the initial and periodic maintenance required by the certificate, specification, or revalidation has been performed.
 If possible, observe such maintenance activities (49 CFR 173.474, 49 CFR 173.475, 10 CFR 71.85, and 10 CFR 71.87).
-For multi-user packages supplied by another party, the licensee-user obtain written certification that required periodic maintenance and quality control measures have been conducted in accordance with a NRC-approved quality assurance program.
+For multi-user packages supplied by another party, the licensee-user shall obtain written certification that required periodic maintenance and quality control measures have been conducted in accordance with a NRC-approved quality assurance program.

 02.13 Records, Reports, and Notifications.
 Review the licensee’s records and procedures for recordkeeping and reports to verify that a system is in place to: